APPLE PIE

 • Add the flour and mix the butter into the flour with the tip of your fingers.
 Mix until you get a sandy texture.
 The whole mixing process can be done using the cake mixer.
 There is no difference in texture whatsoever.

-• Warm 1/4 cup of water, and into that, add the salt and sugar.
+• Warm 1/4 cup of water and add the salt and sugar.
 Stir well.
-Pour this gradually into the butter-flour mixture and make it into a dough.
-No need to knead too much.
+Gradually pour this into the butter-flour mixture and make it into a dough.
+There is no need to knead too much.
 This can be rolled into the crust immediately or covered and kept overnight on the counter to make in the morning.

 • I needed a small pie plate.
-Most pie dishes were 9 inches, so I bought a small 7-inch tart pan from Daiso Japan.
+Since most pie dishes were 9 inches, I bought a small 7-inch tart pan from Daiso Japan.

 • Preheat the oven to 450 degrees F for 15 minutes.
 Meanwhile, take half of the dough and roll it out to a little less than 1/8 of an inch thickness.
 Transfer the first one to a flat plate and roll out the second one.